I’ve updated the chart with the International trade deficit, imports and exports for November 2019.

-I will also have cleaned up charts for the people running for office in 2020 when the October 2019 state unemployment numbers come out.
+I have also have cleaned up charts for the people running for office in 2020.

 I’ve added several unemployment charts for municipalities on their corresponding state unemployment pages.
 A list of the municipalities can be found on the home page and the Municipalities page.